Carbon pricing in Canada: 2007: Quebec implements first carbon tax

 In June 2007, Quebec implemented the first carbon tax in Canada, which was expected to generate $2 million annually.
 On December 11, 2008, ExxonMobil CEO Rex Tillerson said that a carbon tax is preferable to a cap-and-trade program, which "inevitably introduces unnecessary cost and complexity".
 A carbon tax is "a more direct, more transparent and more effective approach".
 Tillerson added that he hoped that the revenues from a carbon tax would be used to lower other taxes so as to be revenue neutral.

 2008: Dion election proposal

-An unpopular revenue-neutral carbon tax was proposed in 2008 during the Canadian federal election, by Stéphane Dion, then leader of the Liberal Party.
-It was the main plank of Dion's platform and allegedly contributed to the defeat of the Liberal Party, which won its lowest-ever share of the popular vote in the country's history.
+An unpopular revenue-neutral carbon tax was proposed during the 2008 Canadian federal election by Stéphane Dion, then leader of the Liberal Party.
+It was the main plank of Dion's platform and allegedly contributed to the defeat of the Liberal Party, which at the time won its lowest-ever share of the popular vote in the country's history.
 The Conservative Party, which won the 2008 election, had promised to implement a North America–wide cap-and-trade system for greenhouse gases.
 During the 2008 Canadian federal election, the Conservative Party promised to develop and implement greenhouse gas emissions trading by 2015, also known as cap and trade, to encourage certain behaviours through economic incentives regarding the control of emissions and pollution.